pinkysarkar1603-rgb/ET-APLHA-TRADING-AI-INTERFACE/README.md

 Due to file size limitations, the full project is provided as a ZIP file.

 👉 Please download **ET-78-copy.zip** from this repository and extract it to access the complete source code.
+**Also kindly go through the screenshots uploaded for better UI grasp.**
 Then follow the setup instructions below.
 By Developer- Akshat Sarkar